Skip to main content

 • receiving treatment or pending treatment for a haematological cancer

-• haematological cancer - within 5 years of treatment
+• within 5 years of having had treatment for haematological cancer

 • undergoing or within 6 weeks of surgery or radiotherapy for lung or head and neck cancer